Decorative laminate: High-pressure laminate (HPL)

-Trade names include Formica, Arborite, Greenlam, Wilsonart, GW-HPL, Micarta and Trespa.
+Trade names include Formica, Arborite, Greenlam, Wilsonart, Resopal, GW-HPL, Micarta and Trespa.

 Manufacturing

 After the Kraft papers are impregnated with the resins, the three layers of paper/resin are placed into a press which simultaneously applies heat (120 °C) and pressure (>70 bars).
-The pressing operation allows the thermoset resins to flow into the paper, then subsequently cure into a consolidated sheet with a density greater than 1.35 g/cm3.
+The pressing operation forces the thermoset resins to flow into the paper, then subsequently cure into a consolidated sheet with a density greater than 1.35 g/cm3.
 During the press cycle, the decorative surface can also be cured while in contact with a textured surface to create one of many different surface finishes.

 HPL consists of more than 60 to 70% Kraft paper, with the remaining 30 to 40% a combination of phenol-formaldehyde resin for the core layers mostly, and melamine-formaldehyde resin for the surface layer.
 Both resins belong to a class of thermosetting resins which crosslink during the press cycle creating irreversible chemical bonds that produce a nonreactive, stable material with characteristics different and superior to those of the component parts.

 HPL can be produced using both continuous and discontinuous (batch) manufacturing processes.
 HPLs are supplied in sheet form, or compact form, in a variety of sizes, thicknesses and surface finishes.